poseidon/matchbox/README.md

 **Announcement**: Matchbox [v0.6.1](https://github.com/coreos/matchbox/releases) is released with a new [Matchbox Terraform Provider][terraform] and [tutorial](Documentation/getting-started.md).

 `matchbox` is a service that matches bare-metal machines (based on labels like MAC, UUID, etc.) to profiles to PXE boot and provision Container Linux clusters.
-Profiles specify the kernel/initrd, kernel arguments, iPXE config, GRUB config, [Container Linux Config][cl-config], [Cloud-Config][cloud-config], or other configs a machine should use.
+Profiles specify the kernel/initrd, kernel arguments, iPXE config, GRUB config, [Container Linux Config][cl-config], or other configs a machine should use.
 Matchbox can be [installed](Documentation/deployment.md) as a binary, RPM, container image, or deployed on a Kubernetes cluster and it provides an authenticated gRPC API for clients like [terraform][terraform].

 * [Documentation][docs]
 * [matchbox Service](Documentation/matchbox.md)